lookininward/lookininward.github.io--archive/_posts/2018-07-23-ember-django-part-2.md

 <!-- CREATE DJANGO PROJECT —————————------------------------------------------>
 <section>

-  <h3>Backend: Create Django Project, Project App, Models, Views,  </h3>
+  <h3>Backend: Create Django Project, Project App, Models, Views</h3>

   <p>
     The first step is to use Django to create the project folder.